itsnipa/performance-testing-jmeter/README.md

 # Performance-Testing-with_Jmeter

-I’ve completed performance testing on frequently used API ```https://restful-booker.herokuapp.com```
+I’ve completed performance testing on frequently used API ```https://restful-booker.herokuapp.com``` and generated a HTML report on it.

 # Download process of Apache-Jmeter